Clearing Up the Confusion About Horn Chairs

 look as old as the horns do, and complements rather than clashes.

 horn veneering on his chairs, tables and hall-trees.
 In March 2016, a Puppe

 chair was found with the lower portion of the seat frame decorated with horn

 veneering.
-Into the front side veneer are two inlaid diamonds, possible made
+Into the front side veneer are two inlaid diamonds, possibly made

 of ivory.
-This is the only known example of horn veneering on a Puppe chair.
+As of Feb.
+2018, this is the only known example of Puppe horn veneering.

 No Mittmann chair has yet been found with horn veneering.